Daniel-Davies/SLOHacks2019/README.md

 # PhilanthroPoints
-Incestivising members of the community to volunteer for local charities.
+Incentivising members of the community to volunteer for local charities.

 ### The Team
 <html>